 A retirement account that allows an individual to allocate pretax income toward investments that can grow tax-deferred.
 Income contributed to the account is limited, and may be deductible from taxable income based on the taxpayers amount of income and filing status.
 Capital gains taxes or dividend income taxes are only assessed once funds are withdrawn from the account.

-A slice of the capital stack that reflects an investor’s credit or equity ownership position in a company or project.
+Tranche is a slice of the capital stack that reflects an investor’s credit or equity ownership position in a company or project.
 Different tranches have different cash flows and risks involved, as well as different claims to cash distributions.

 A lease agreement that states the tenant is solely responsible for all of the costs relating to the property being leased in addition to the rent.

-A fully revocable grantor trust designed and drafted specifically to acquire, hold, manage and ultimately dispose of real estate on a confidential or
+Land trust is a fully revocable grantor trust designed and drafted specifically to acquire, hold, manage and ultimately dispose of real estate on a confidential or

-An arrangement created during a person’s life, in which the trustee holds legal title to assets for a beneficiary.
+Living trust is an arrangement created during a person’s life, in which the trustee holds legal title to assets for a beneficiary.